WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 Note that installing a switch handler for `$yield` in `entry` is strictly necessary.
 It acts as a delimiter, determining the extent of the suspended continuation created when performing `switch
 $yield`.
-This form of stack switching is symmetric in the following sense.
+This form of stack-switching is symmetric in the following sense.
 Rather than switching back to the parent (as `suspend` would), `switch` effectively replaces the continuation under the handler for `yield` in the event loop with a different continuation.